Realtime web data for AI agents

 How does billing work?

-Each request is billed for bandwidth ($1/GB) plus compute ($0.001/min).
-Most pages cost a fraction of a cent.
-You can estimate your spend with the pricing calculator at /compare.
+Bandwidth ($1/GB) plus compute ($0.001/min) — most pages cost a fraction of a cent.
+Estimate at /compare.